smchammer3-cyber/WorldWright/WORLDWRIGHT_STATUS.md

 - STEP 6B-1 — Create Mode Inspect Tool
   ✓ COMPLETE
   CreateModeApp loads real worlds by ID using WorldStorage and AppShell.
-  The first true tool (“Inspect”) is implemented:
+  The first tool (“Inspect”) is implemented:
-  - Click main canvas to inspect location
+  - Click the main canvas to inspect a location
-  - Inspector panel displays height, water/land, coords
+  - Inspector panel displays height, land/water, and approximate coordinates
   - Read-only, non-destructive
   - Respects Create Mode layout rules (Map View = no minimap; Globe View = minimap)

+- STEP 6B-2 — Create Mode Terrain Brush (Height Sculpting)
+  ✓ COMPLETE
+  CreateModeApp now includes the first editing tool:
+  - Terrain brush tool
+  - Raise / Lower height only
+  - Affects the terrain heightmap (baseHeight) exclusively
+  - Does NOT modify biomes, cities, regions, or stickers
+  - Integrated into the AppShell layout and Create Mode toolbar

 -——————————————————————————
 NEXT STEP
 -——————————————————————————
-STEP 6B-2 — Create Mode Terrain Brush (Height Sculpting)
+STEP 6B-3A — Sticker System Foundation (Types + Engine Scaffolding)
 STATUS: NOT STARTED

-This step will implement the first editing tool:
-- Terrain brush tool
-- Raise / Lower height only
-- Brushes affect terrain heightmap exclusively
-- Brushes DO NOT modify biomes or content
-- Follows the blueprint rule: **Stickers = content; Brushes = terrain only**

-Once 6B-2 is in place, subsequent 6B steps will introduce the Sticker System tools.
+This step will introduce the internal foundation for the Sticker System:
+- Define sticker types and interfaces
+- Introduce a Sticker Engine module with pure logic:
+  - createSticker, updateSticker, removeSticker
+  - world-rule obedience flag (follow world rules vs ignore)
+- Prepare the system so that future 6B steps can:
+  - Attach stickers to worlds
+  - Render stickers in Create Mode
+  - Use stickers as the core content editor (biomes, cities, regions, features)

+Sticker tools will become the primary content editor in later 6B steps; terrain brushes will remain height-only.

 -——————————————————————————
 NOTES
 -——————————————————————————
-- Stickers are the primary world-content editing system (biomes, cities, regions, props, etc.).
+- Stickers are the primary world-content editing system (biomes, cities, regions, props, POIs).
 - Brushes are reserved for terrain sculpting and height modification only.
-- Create Mode Map View shows no minimap; Globe View does.
+- Create Mode Map View shows no minimap; Globe View shows a minimap.
-- Stickers follow world rules unless the user toggles “Ignore World Rules.”
+- Stickers follow world rules (height, climate, suitability) unless the user toggles “Ignore World Rules”.

 -——————————————————————————
 END OF STATUS